glycerine/latch/README.md

 What if we had a channel:

-* that could convey different values once they are closed.
+* that could broadcast different values;

+* that were space-efficient (the `latch` library here is wasteful; we use a fixed size non-blocking channel);

+* that didn't need a background goroutine to service it for correctness; releiving the need to know how many subscribers a latch had;

-* that could be closed more than once.
+* that could be closed more than once, in order to change its value;

-* that could be re-opened more than once.
+* and that could be opened more than once, in order to suspend broadcast.

-* that didn't need a background goroutine to service it.

 I call this a latch.